Receiving Notifications

-Firebase Cloud Messaging allows you to send push notifications to your users directly from your app.
+Firebase Cloud Messaging allows you to send push notifications to your users directly from User.com.

 INFO

-You don’t have to register FCM token.
-SDK will do it for you.
+You don't need to register the FCM token manually.
+The SDK automatically handles token registration and updates for you.

-To change default "user.com" sdk channel notification name just override specific string in values/strings.xml.
+To customize the default "user.com" notification channel name, override the specific string in your values/strings.xml file:

-In your service which extends FirebaseMessagingService, pass the notification to User.com SDK
+In your service that extends FirebaseMessagingService, pass the incoming notification to the User.com SDK:

 if (!notificationConsumed) {